Ludvig Harboe

+Early life and education

 Harboe was born at Broager Peninsula in Sønderborg, Denmark.
 He was mostly educated in Germany.
 He attended gymnasium in Hamburg, where he stayed for two years.
+Then he studied at the universities of Rostock, Wittenberg and Jena, returning home to Broager in 1732.

+Career

-Then he studied at the universities of Rostock, Wittenberg and Jena returning home to Broager during 1732.
-In 1738, Harboe was a priest at Garnisonskirken and in 1739 became a priest at Kastelskirken, both churches in Copenhagen.
+In 1738, Harboe was a priest at Garnisonskirken, and in 1739 became a priest at Kastelskirken, both churches in Copenhagen.

 Harboe was sent to Iceland in 1741 to inspect the state of the church there on behalf of the Church of Denmark.
-He initiated some reforms there and while there (in 1743) was appointed to the post of Bishop of the Diocese of Trondhjem.
-After returning to Copenhagen in 1745, he was consecrated as Bishop and soon left for Trondheim, the seat of his new diocese.
+He initiated some reforms, and while there (in 1743) was appointed to the post of bishop of the Diocese of Trondhjem.
+After returning to Copenhagen in 1745, he was consecrated as bishop and soon left for Trondheim, the seat of his new diocese.
 He arrived in Trondheim on 1 July 1746 and served there for two more years before leaving the post and returning to Copenhagen.

-After returning to Copenhagen in 1748, Harboe married Frederikke Louise Hersleb (1720-1780), the daughter of Peder Hersleb, Bishop of the Diocese of Zealand.
-He then worked with his new father-in-law in Denmark, and when Hersleb died in 1757, Harboe was appointed to replace him.
+After returning to Copenhagen in 1748, Harboe married Frederikke Louise Hersleb (1720-1780), the daughter of Peder Hersleb, bishop of the Diocese of Zealand.
+He worked with his new father-in-law in Denmark, and when Hersleb died in 1757, Harboe was appointed to replace him.
 He served there until his death in 1783.

+Personal life

+Harboe was married to Frederikke Louise Pedersdatter Hersleb (1720–1780), daughter of Peder Hersleb and Bolette (Bodild) Hiort (1690–1767).
+Three of their five children survived to adulthood.
+Their eldest daughter Bolette Marie Harboe (Hersleb) (1750–1800) was married to the landowner Johan Frederik Lindencrone, til Gjorsl.
+The daughter Johanne Frederikke Harboe (1756–1802) was married to bishop Nicolai Edinger Sørensen Balle (1744–1816).
+The third daughter Charlotte Sophie Atche (Hersleb) (1758–1793) was married to Peter Atche (1746–1792).